You are here: Home > Section on Neuroendocrinology

 - Kucka M, Bjelobaba I, Clokie SJ, Klein DC, Stojilkovic SS.
 Female-specific induction of rat pituitary dentin matrix protein-1 by GnRH.
 Mol Endocrinol 2013;27:1840-1850.

-- Greti Aguilera, PhD, Program on Developmental Endocrinology and Genetics, NICHD, Bethesda, MD
+- Greti Aguilera, PhD, Program in Developmental Endocrinology and Genetics, NICHD, Bethesda, MD

 - Ruben Baler, PhD, Science Policy Branch, NIDA, Rockville, MD

-- David Carter, PhD, University of Wales, Cardiff, UK
+- David Carter, PhD, University of Wales, Cardiff, United Kingdom

-- Igor Dawid, PhD, Program in Genomics of Differentiation, NICHD, Bethesda, MD
+- Igor B. Dawid, PhD, Program in Genomics of Differentiation, NICHD, Bethesda, MD

 - Jack Falcón, PhD, Observeratoire Oceanologique/CNRS, Banyuls-sur-Mer, France